 Trying to achieve personal health and fitness goals can be an intense, emotionally-fraught experience.
 While it’s also an extremely personal process, it can be a significant part of a person’s daily life, which means it can definitely affect those close to them.

-This intense and emotionally-fraught experience is magnified significantly when it corresponds with a particular event.
+This intense and emotionally-fraught experience is magnified significantly when it corresponds to a particular event.
 Multiply that again when the event in question is already notoriously stressful and expensive—like, say, a wedding.

 Suffice to say, if you and your partner are planning a wedding, it’s likely already a stressful time for both of you.
 If one of you is working toward certain pre-wedding health and fitness goals, that can definitely add another level of stress—but it doesn’t have to!
 We reached out to registered dietitians Rachel Paul, PhD, RD of The Wedding Nutritionist, and Rebecca Ditkoff, MPH, RD of Nutrition by RD for advice on how to support your partner’s pre-wedding health and fitness plan.

-When your S.O. is working toward something they care about, it’s natural to want to encourage them.
+When your significant other is working toward something they care about, it’s natural to want to encourage them.
 But when that thing is as personal as health and fitness, it can be hard to know what to say and when to say it.

 Following a health and fitness plan can be daunting, and, frankly, it’s hard work.
 That said, there are ways to make the process more enjoyable and rewarding for you both.

 “Making a healthy lifestyle change is often a lot more fun and better when you do it with someone else,” says Rachel and Rebecca.
 Involving your fiancé "in the food shopping, planning and cooking of meals together can be a great shared activity as well as a good break from the stress of wedding planning," they explain.